h4rldev/password-generator/README.md

 # Password Generator

-A simple password generator that uses the extended ascii from the oem code page 437.
+A simple password generator that uses the Extended ASCII from OEM Code Page 437.